biocompute-objects/biocompute-object-llm/rag/docs/installation.md

 ## Prerequisites

 This directory requires at least Python 3.10 to setup.
-The code in this directory makes extensive use of an alternate way to indicate union types as `X | Y` instead of `Union[X, Y]`.
+The code in this directory makes extensive use of an alternate way to indicate union type annotations as `X | Y` instead of `Union[X, Y]`.

 ## Clone the repository